 However, this is how electrons would ideally line up.
 The energy differences between these shells are minuscule and electrons (or Nature, for that matter) covets stability more than anything else.
 An electron would happily make a leap to an adjacent shell of relatively equivalent energy to attain a more stable configuration.

-A number of elements amongst the transition elements portray this oddity.
-This is also observed in the inner transition elements due to the comparable energy levels of f, d and s shells.
-Therefore, in conclusion, the number of valence electrons for transition and inner transition elements varies in an unpredictable manner.
+A number of elements among the transition elements exhibit this oddity, which is also observed on the inner transition elements, due to the comparable energy levels of f, d and s shells.

-The capricious behavior of their valence electrons, interminably quivering and hopping in indecision, deny any attempt to obtain a singular stable configuration — predicting then the number of valence electrons is near to impossible!
+The capricious behavior of their valence electrons, endlessly trembling and hopping in indecision, denies any attempt to obtain a unique stable configuration – making predicting the number of valence electrons almost impossible!